percona/k8spsmdb-docs/docs/users.md

   MONGODB_USER_ADMIN_PASSWORD: userAdmin123456
   PMM_SERVER_USER: admin
   PMM_SERVER_PASSWORD: admin
+  PMM_SERVER_API_KEY: apikey
 ```

 The example above matches what is shipped in `deploy/secrets.yaml` which
-contains default passwords.
-You should NOT use these in production, but they are
+contains default passwords and default API key.
+You should NOT use these
-present to assist in automated testing or simple use in a development
+in production, but they are present to assist in automated testing or
-environment.
+simple use in a development environment.

 As you can see, because we use the `stringData` type when creating the Secrets
 object, all values for each key/value pair are stated in plain text format